SCHOOLS Recommended Livestock

 The instructions are printed above - please note them for the arrival of the larvae which are not sent with further instructions.
 If you are sending larvae as a present, please remember the recipient will not have these instructions, unless you copy them to the recipient.

-Available throught the year but not always instantly.
-There may be a delay of a couple of weeks if larvae are not currently at the size for sending.
-Can be ordered immediately.
+Can be ordered in advance.
+During the season there may be a delay of a couple of weeks or more if larvae are not currently at the size for sending.

 Fascinating larvae with curious half and half markings in black, brown and white, mimicking a bird dropping.
 The larvae feed on Stinging Nettle, Elm and Hop.
+Also Sallow, Osier Willow Salix viminalis, and sometimes other Willows.
 They live singly.
 Fast growing.

 Eyed Hawk Smerinthus ocellata